Refine Your Recommendations for Email and Web

 Once enabled, a variety of data extensions are created based on the type of catalog you set up.
 Why is this so important?
 Because it allows you to use the rich data collected through the Collect Tracking Code to create filtered data extensions that can be used for segmentation.

 Here’s how shoe retailer Cloud Kicks might use these data extensions to target specific customers.
-Brandon Wilson, digital marketing manager for Cloud Kicks plans to create a sendable data filter, based on the content views data extension.
-Cloud Kicks has an annual end of summer sale, and he wants to send a targeted one-time coupon to customers who viewed sandals.
+Yasmin Ahmad, digital marketing manager for Cloud Kicks plans to create a sendable data filter, based on the content views data extension.
+Cloud Kicks has an annual end of summer sale, and she wants to send a targeted one-time coupon to customers who viewed sandals.
 Einstein makes this possible.

 There are tons of ways you can use your data to create targeted campaigns.
 So, go on, experiment with using these data extensions in your campaigns, but don’t update the fields or add custom fields to these—to make sure everything works properly it’s important to leave them as-is or make copies of the data extensions or filtered data extensions.